alsalafiyyah/alsalafiyyah.github.io/_posts/alifta/2020/2020-07-29-islamic-attitude-towards-people-of-book.md

 ---
+group6: true
+hijri: Dhul-Hijjah 8, 1441 AH
+lang: en
 layout: post
+mass_edited: true
+publisher: alsalafiyyah@icloud.com
+source: Fatawa Al-Lajnah Al-Da'imah, Fatwa no. 1412
+summary: The origin of the doctrines with which prophets and messengers were sent is one.
+Allah revealed scriptures that contained these doctrines to them.
+tags:
+- alifta
-title: "Islam's attitude towards the People of the Book"
+title: Islam's attitude towards the People of the Book
-publisher: "alsalafiyyah@icloud.com"
-source: "Fatawa Al-Lajnah Al-Da'imah, Fatwa no. 1412"
-category: [non-muslim]
-hijri: "Dhul-Hijjah 8, 1441 AH"
-lang: en
 translation: false
-tags: [alifta]
-summary: "The origin of the doctrines with which prophets and messengers were sent is one.
-Allah revealed scriptures that contained these doctrines to them."
-group6: true
 ---

 ### Question: